DEP3-Crystal/IoanCocianu/README.md

 # IoanCocianu

-The program is functional but lacks some tweaks like interplay or refresh list.. and i think...
-IM SURE there is a bug somewhere..
+The program is functional but lacks some tweaks like interplay or refresh list..

 the idea:
   1. read file "names.txt"